 Spread the word about Earth Day with this fun craft project.
-Create Seed Paper Globes that you can give to friends and family on their own, or use them to make a card.
-The globes can be planted right in the ground, and then watch the flowers grow!
+Create Seed Paper Globes that you can give to friends and family, or use them to make a card.
+The globes can be planted right in the ground and then watch the flowers grow!

 What You Will Need

 - 5-6 pieces of recycled paper

 - Biscuit cutter

 - Piece of screen material or a splatter screen